 Check If You Have the Right Coolant

 The modern automotive industry manufactures automobile cooling systems with parts made from aluminum, steel, copper, steel, and silicon alloys.
-That means radiators aren’t compatible with a single coolant like back when cooling systems were mostly cast iron, brass and rubber parts.
-You need to consider numerous factors, including your vehicle’s model, the make, engine, and year.
+That means radiators aren’t compatible with a single coolant like back when cooling systems were mostly cast iron, brass, and rubber parts.
+You need to consider numerous factors, including your vehicle’s model, the make, the engine, and the year.

 Dilute Your Coolant with Distilled Water